-How To Buy Carpet Wholesale
+How To Buy Carpet and Avoid Scams

-Q. Hi, I was wondering how well does Berber withstand high traffic areas.
+Q. I was wondering how well does Berber withstand high traffic areas.
 I am going crazy trying to decide if I want a plush carpet or Berber.
 I have a newborn son and know I will soon have lots of messes to clean up!

 Q. I just purchased some nylon Berber carpet.
 However, what happens when the carpets comes in and it does not appear to be the same weave, or loop.
 Can you help?

 If you have ordered carpet from a carpet retailer and the carpet does not match the carpet sample, you have every right to refuse the carpet.
 Minor variations are acceptable but overall, you should get what you ordered.
 Contact the retailer and ask them to take look into it.
 If there is a noticeable difference they should reorder the carpet and there should not be any additional cost to you.

 Q. I am looking for a good quality carpet that can withstand kids, cats, dogs and traffic.
 I have a somewhat formal living room that you land in upon entering my house.
 To get to any other part of the house at that point, one needs to walk through that living room.
 My biggest problem is the traffic marks from the front door, across the living room and down the hallway to the bedrooms.
 This gets dirty fast.

-A. A nylon textured plush style will hide the footprints and show dirt the least, depending on the color you select.
+A nylon textured plush style will hide the footprints and show dirt the least, depending on the color you select.
 It must have anti stain treatment.
 You will need to vacuum regularly at least every other day, and have the carpet cleaned when it gets dirty, once or twice a year.
 You might want to consider laying down a plastic runner in the heavy traffic areas.

 Q. I have read that the new PET fiber is even more stain resistant than nylon.
 Your web site indicated PET is the worst.
 Can you refer me to any other authorities?

-A. Whether or not it is more stain resistant than Nylon is not the issue, it is that P.E.T Polyester carpets mat down quickly and have poor resiliency.
+Whether or not it is more stain resistant than Nylon is not the issue, it is that P.E.T Polyester carpets mat down quickly and have poor resiliency.
 That means that Polyester carpet will not retain a new appearance very long.
 Clean it all you like, it will still be matted down.
 Nylon has excellent resiliency and will look new longer and it cleans well too.